NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 However, Electic Vehicles rely on the local power grid to charge their batteries, so an EV emits as much CO2 as the local energy generation sources.

-In this investigation the emissions from a traditional automobile are compared with the emissions from the US power grid as a whole, as well as each individual state's power grid, revealing that despite popular rhetoric and belief **the average Electric Vehicle in the US emits xx% more Carbon Dioxide than a traditional automobile**.
+In this investigation the emissions from a traditional automobile are compared with the emissions from the US power grid as a whole, as well as each individual state's power grid, revealing that despite popular rhetoric and belief **the average Electric Vehicle in the US emits 53% more Carbon Dioxide than a traditional automobile**.

-As well, **the average Electric Vehicle emits more Carbon Dioxide than the average traditional automobile in 39 states**.
+As well, **the average Electric Vehicle emits less Carbon Dioxide than the average traditional automobile in only 11 states, or 22% of the United States**.

-% chloropleth map

 # Methodology